25prabhu10/notes/docs/Languages/Go.md

 Language designed at Google.
 It is syntactically similar to C, but with memory safety, structural typing, and CSP-style concurrency

+[Learn Go by Example](https://gobyexample.com/) is a great resource to get started with Go programming language

 ## Hello, World

 1. To create a simple "Hello, World!" program in Go, you can use the following code: